disgone/Chrome-DevTool-Themes/README.md

 ![SonOfObsidian](https://raw.github.com/Disgone/Chrome-DevTool-Themes/master/screenshots/son-of-obsidian.png)

 ## Customization
 Fork and customize to your needs.
-The default css can be viewed by pointing your browse to `chrome-devtools://devtools/devTools.css`.
+The default css stylesheet that Chrome uses can be viewed by pointing your browser to `chrome-devtools://devtools/devTools.css`

 ## References
 * Default stylesheet - chrome-devtools://devtools/devTools.css